 Sun loses open source diva to Intel

-Cooper had been a long-time proponent of open source software within Sun and is credited with steering the company in the direction of opening up its source code.
+Cooper, who begins her new job Monday, had been a long-time proponent of open source software within Sun and is credited with steering the company in the direction of opening up its source code.
 She was instrumental in Sun's 2002 decision to allow open-source implementations of its Java specifications, and more recently she worked on Sun's OpenSolaris project, which was launched earlier this year.

 "OpenSolaris is a fascinating project, and I think it's going to be more interesting than the open-source community thinks.
-But it's kind of the last open-source project that they have queued up," she says.
+But it's kind of the last open-source project that they have queued up," she said.

 She declined to comment what her new job would be, saying only, "I'm going to be working on open source stuff."

 Cooper is not the only prominent Sun executive to depart this week.
 On Wednesday, the head of the Sun Services division, Marissa Peterson stepped down from her position.
-She will work on an confidential internal project and is expected to leave the company upon completion of that project, a Sun spokesman says.
+She will work on an confidential internal project and is expected to leave the company upon completion of that project, a Sun spokesman said.

 Sun's services group will now be headed by Don Grantham, senior vice president of the Global Customer Services division.